This walk took me 1:29 mins to complete stopping 6 mins for photos and burning 430 calories I walked 3.41 miles.

-The walk starts at Crimdon carpark Blackhall Colliery, Hartlepool TS27 4DW plenty of car park spaces going all the way down and its free!
+The walk starts at Crimdon car park Blackhall Colliery, Hartlepool TS27 4DW plenty of car park spaces going all the way down and it is free!

 This where we start to walk along the top of the cliffs towards Blackhall along the Caravan path with sweeping sea views.

 Stunning scenery.
 It’s not a bad day for early march very bright and sunny this morning.

 A few information signs along this route showing you the coastal path and information on the wildlife like the rare Durham Argus butterfly.